Skip to main content

 Where do these tasks come from?

 The checklist is sourced from the Party Genius themed planning packs — each task that appears in 60% or more theme packs becomes a core task, and tasks that appear in fewer than 60% become age-band specific.
-The result is a checklist proven across thousands of party plans rather than one editor opinion.
+The result is a checklist grounded in our theme catalog rather than one editor opinion.
 We also cross-checked against our day-of timeline data and our 6-week book-a-venue rule before locking the master grid at 47.

 Skip the spreadsheet — we'll build your plan